redis/redis-doc/topics/modules-api-ref.md

 in the loop, as we iterate elements, we can also check if we are still on range.

-The function returne `REDISMODULE_ERR` if the iterator reached the end of elements condition as well.
+The function return `REDISMODULE_ERR` if the iterator reached the end of elements condition as well.

 ## `RedisModule_DictCompare`